![]() |

 9) not take or attempt to take any wildlife on behalf of the client;

-10) maintain a current log of all individuals who hunt on the property controlled under the outfitter permit, including the dates they hunted, their hunting license and permit numbers, and harvest information (numbers, sex, approximate age, whether the hunter was a paying client or a free hunter).
-This log must be maintained by the outfitter for 5 years; and
+10) for Class A Permit: maintain a current log of all individuals who hunt on the property controlled under the outfitter permit, including the following: name, dates they hunted, Department customer identification number, permit number and harvest information (including the species, harvest confirmation numbers and sex of the harvested animal).
+This log must be submitted to the Department within 30 days after the close of the seasons in which the Class A outfitter is operating.
+A copy must also be maintained by the outfitter for 5 years;

 b) A guide shall:

-2) not have had his or her hunting license revoked or hunting privileges suspended under the Wildlife Code within the past 5 years;
+1) not have had his or her hunting license revoked or hunting privileges suspended under the Wildlife Code for any period of time during the past 5 years;